Tigran-Harutyunyan/messenger-nuxt/README.md

 - Tailwind design for sleek UI
 - Tailwind animations and transition effects
 - Full responsiveness for all devices
-- Credential authentication with NUxtAuth
+- Credential authentication with NuxtAuth
-- Google authentication integration
-- Github authentication integration
 - File and image upload using Cloudinary CDN
 - Client form validation and handling using FormKit
 - Message read receipts